agilestacks/stack-template-k8s/README.md

 ## Environment

-Each stack deployment via Control Plane gets a new file under `envrc/`.
+Each stack deployment via SuperHub gets a new file under `envrc/`.
 Use [direnv] to setup OS environment the Makefile and automation scripts refers to.

 Add to `~/.bashrc`: